-Through WeeReach, WKWSCI students spend Saturday mornings volunteering at either Jamiyah Children’s Home or Home for the Aged once every two weeks, with some choosing to volunteer for both.
+Through WeeReach, WKWSCI students spend Saturday mornings volunteering at either Jamiyah Children’s Home or Home for the Aged once a month, with some choosing to volunteer for both.

-At the children’s home, volunteers conduct classes to teach the children creative writing and English, whereas the line-up of activities for the elderly are geared towards providing leisure and enjoyment.
+At the children’s home, volunteers conduct classes to teach the students creative writing and English, whereas the line-up of activities for the elderly are geared towards providing leisure and enjoyment.

-For volunteer Hemant Mathy (CS’21), WeeReach has taught him a valuable lesson.
+For honorary general secretary Hemant Mathy (CS’21), WeeReach has taught him a valuable lesson.
 He said: “WeeReach has shown that we don't need to go overseas to help because there are people that need attention and help right in our own backyard.”

 The WeeTrip to Laos

 Besides the local outreach activities, WeeVo also continues the tradition of helping communities abroad.

 At the end of last year, 20 volunteers embarked on a service learning journey to Luang Prabang, Laos, to build a water filtration system.
 They tapped on their communication skills, documenting their experiences through videos and photographs for their website.